Workshop Options and Dance Calling

 In my English Country Dance (ECD) workshops I like to explore how to dance well to the wide range of ECD: lyrical to boisterous, silly to sublime.
 I often focus on different movement qualities, phrasing and timing, or a few key figures.

 Evening ECD programs can focus on my choreography or may include just a couple, depending on the needs and desires of the event.
-I can run a fun, accessible dance party or add challenge and/or a focus on styling.
+I can run a fun, accessible dance party or add challenge and/or a focus on dancing well.

-"Brooke is very educational in English styling." - camper at BACDS Mendocino English Dance and Music Week 2008
+"Brooke did a wonderful job and was very caring and humorous." - camper at BACDS Hey Days English Dance and Music Week 2014

 Impropriety – dances of Brooke Friendly & Chris Sackett for advanced dancers

-If you are completely comfortable with all the basic ECD figures and familiar with many of the unusual ones, if you learn dances quickly without needing them called after the first few times through, you'll enjoy this challenging class focusing on the more complicated dances from the Impropriety Volumes as well as newer unpublished dances.
+If you are completely comfortable with all the basic ECD figures and familiar with some of the unusual ones, if you learn dances quickly without needing them called after the first few times through, you'll enjoy this challenging class focusing on the more complicated dances from the Impropriety Volumes as well as newer unpublished dances.
 Come dance to the great tunes—old and new—that have inspired the figures, phrasing, progressions, and nuances that are the signature of this duo’s work.